 This theory ties in perfectly with both George Lakoff’s and Jonathan Haidt’s teachings that one of the strongest pulls in fomenting political ideology is the sacredness of the group to which we belong.

-The key to understanding tribal behavior is not money, it’s sacredness.
+The key to understanding tribal behavior is uncovering what the group holds as sacred.
 The great trick that humans developed at some point in the last few hundred thousand years is the ability to circle around a tree, rock, ancestor, flag, book or god, and then treat that thing as sacred.
 People who worship the same idol can trust one another, work as a team and prevail over less cohesive groups.
 So if you want to understand politics, and especially our divisive culture wars, you must follow the sacredness.

-Of course we know that we aren't likely to win over every Republican in this country, particularly because we recognize the reality of the Boomerang Effect.
-But there are plenty of people—especially those in the middle—who are able to be convinced ... if we tell our story using the right moral frames.
+Of course we know that we aren’t likely to win over every Republican in this country, particularly because we recognize the reality of the Backfire Effect.
+But there are plenty of people — especially those in the middle — who are able to be convinced … if we tell our story using the right moral frames.